Christmas Markets For School Groups In Berlin, Germany

 Explore Berlin’s rich culture and history on foot by taking a walking tour.
 The must see sights are the Brandenburg Gate (a former city gate, rebuilt in the late 18th century as a neoclassical triumphal arch), the Reichstag, Memorial to the murdered Jews of Europe and Unter den Linden – the most well-known and grandest street in Berlin.

-This 368 metre tower dominates the city skyline and is the tallest building in Germany.
-The Tower was built in the 1960’s by the East German Government not least to demonstrate the strength and efficiency of the socialist party system.
+This 368-metre tower dominates the city skyline and is the tallest building in Germany.
+The Tower was built in the 1960s by the East German Government not least to demonstrate the strength and efficiency of the socialist party system.
 The observation deck at 203 metres includes Berlin’s highest bar and there is a revolving restaurant at a height of 207 metres.
+Combine your visit with Berlin Odyssey, a virtual reality time travel experience through 9 centuries of Berlin history, available at 203 metres.

 Checkpoint Charlie, the most well-known of the border crossings between East and West, is now one of Berlin’s most popular tourist attractions.
 At the Checkpoint Charlie Museum unique artefacts including many of the contraptions used by those who tried to cross illegally, and works inspired by the division, will vividly bring the past to life for your students.